 These two companies existed as direct sales companies.
 Distributors could earn profit by selling products and building a customer base.

-Enter Jay Van Andel and Rich Devos.
+Then Jay Van Andel and Rich Devos entered the scene.

 From the beginning, this company was logistically planned as a network marketing business and Amway opened it’s doors in 1959.